proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/nics/cxgbe.rst

 ..
-BSD LICENSE
+SPDX-License-Identifier: BSD-3-Clause
-    Copyright 2015 Chelsio Communications.
+   Copyright(c) 2014-2018 Chelsio Communications.
    All rights reserved.

-    Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

-    * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
-    * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-    * Neither the name of Chelsio Communications nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-    THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 CXGBE Poll Mode Driver
 ======================

-The CXGBE PMD (**librte_pmd_cxgbe**) provides poll mode driver support for **Chelsio T5** 10/40 Gbps family of adapters.
+The CXGBE PMD (**librte_pmd_cxgbe**) provides poll mode driver support for **Chelsio Terminator** 10/25/40/100 Gbps family of adapters.
 CXGBE PMD has support for the latest Linux and FreeBSD operating systems.

+CXGBEVF PMD provides poll mode driver support for SR-IOV Virtual functions and has support for the latest Linux operating systems.

 More information can be found at `Chelsio Communications Official Website
 <http://www.chelsio.com>`_.